Fried Pump

 500

-Progressive walking to a point of grade 3 pain level, followed by rest until pain is gone, resume
+Progressive walking to a point of grade 3 pain level, followed by rest until pain is gone, then resume